Scratch and Crow: Legacy

-In 2009, the Librarian of Congress named Scratch and Crow to the National Film Registry, a designation reserved for American films deemed worthy of preservation for being culturally, historically, or aesthetically significant.
+In 2009, the Librarian of Congress selected Scratch and Crow for preservation in the National Film Registry, a designation reserved for American films deemed worthy of preservation for being culturally, historically, or aesthetically significant.
 The Library's news release stated: "Consistent with the short films she made from age 11 until her death at 36, this animated short work is filled with vivid color and a light sense of humor.
 It is also a poetic and spiritual homage to animals and the human soul."